2023 Commonwealth Youth Games: Accepted third bid

-Organisation

 Postponement

 Since the spread of the COVID-19 pandemic, the Tokyo Olympic and Paralympic Games were moved to 2021 during the original dates of the Commonwealth Youth Games, the CGF considered the best alternative options and time frames for holding the event in the future, potentially in 2023, to avoid clashing with the Birmingham 2022 Commonwealth Games, with Trinidad and Tobago having the first option to hold the event.
-On 26 July 2022, it was announced that the 7th Commonwealth Youth Games will be held in 2023 in Port of Spain, Trinidad and Tobago.
+On 26 July 2022, it was announced that the 7th Commonwealth Youth Games will be held in 2023 in Trinidad and Tobago.

 Marketing

 Mascot

-On March 16, 2023, the Minister of Sport and Community Development, Shamfa Cudjoe, revealed the games' mascot, Cocoyea.
-Cocoyea is a Leatherback sea turtle.
+On 16 March 2023, the Minister of Sport and Community Development, Shamfa Cudjoe, revealed the games' mascot, Cocoyea, a Leatherback sea turtle.
 The mascot was designed by Djibril Annisette, who won a design competition that was run for children.

 Participation

-74 Commonwealth Games Associations are eligible to participate: